 “Nothing short of magical.
 It was transformative for me.
 I think what is being done there, and celebrated there and made possible as a result, is the best I have seen at any fest… I want to be there every year.”—Jennifer Lynch, guest filmmaker

-Sign up to the mailing list to be notified about future SWMF events.
+Stranger With My Face Horror Film Festival returns from 21-24 August in Hobart, Tasmania.
+Check back for programming announcements or sign up here to receive notifications.
 If you’d like to write about the festival, get involved as a volunteer or sponsor, or bring a filmmaker to our attention, please email us.